duckyPad/DuckStack/README.md

 |`SKIPP`|`83`/`0x53`| **Skip Profile**<br>Pop **ONE** item as `n`<br>Increment/Decrement `n`<br>profiles from the current one|
 |`GOTOP`|`84`/`0x55`| **Goto Profile**<br>Pop **ONE** item as `ADDR`<br>Retrieve zero-terminated string at `ADDR`<br>If it is a **valid integer `n`** **AND maps to existing profile**<br>Go to `n`th profile.<br>Otherwise jump to the profile with the string name|
 |`SLEEP`|`85`/`0x56`| **Sleep**<br>Put duckyPad to sleep<br>Terminates execution|

+## Run-time Exceptions

+Exceptions such as Division-by-Zero, Stack Over/Underflow, etc, result in immediate termination of the VM execution.

 ## Calling Convention